skontopo/llm-assisted-kg-development/README.md

 ## Data

-The `data/` folder contains the input data used by the examples.
+The [data](data) folder contains the input data used by the examples.

 - `starwars-data.ttl`: This is the main Star Wars RDF Knowledge Graph.
 It contains entities such as characters, species, films, planets, starships, and vehicles.
 Downloaded from [here](https://www.ontotext.com/blog/the-rise-of-the-knowledge-graph/).
 - `wikidata-slice.ttl`: This is a small local Wikidata slice with selected Star Wars-related entities.
 It is used in the [reconciliation example](queries/q3-reconciliation.ru), where the LLM chooses the best Wikidata match for a local KG entity.
 The slice intentionally contains similar or related entities, so that the LLM needs to disambiguate between them.
 The slice can be created using [this script](download-wikidata-slice.sh).